airSipper/stats/README.md

 # python-stats
-collection of scripts looking at statitstics
+collection of scripts looking at statitstics and probability